danieljonesdmj/Finance_Calculator/README.md

 ```

 Once the calculated value has been shown on screen, the program should ask: `Continue or quit?`, and prompt the user to enter either `q`, in which case the program exits, or `c`, in which case the program loops back round to `What will the first variable be?`.
 It should reject all other input.

+# Limitations

+Program runs as requested aside from one issue- The font displays vertically instead of horizontally.
+Due to this I also didn't add font spaces between the outputted characters.
+All other instructions implemented.

+I would have preferred to have extracted different responsibilties into different classes if I had had more time to spend on it.
+I would have liked to have four classes- one to retrieve the user input and set variables/values, one to calculate the missing variable, one to output the calculated value in the font, and one to run the program.

 ## Appendix
 Below are the Font characters corresponding to `1-9`, `.` and ` ` (space).
 There should be a space between every character.